DerekPascarella/NakoruruTheGiftSheGaveMe-EnglishPatchDreamcast/README.md

  <li>All VMU save and application metadata appear in English on the Dreamcast's BIOS menu save manager.</li>
  <li>The "Learn the Lyrics" minigame previously functioned as a basic Kana lesson for players, and has been modified to teach the player the Ainu phonetics for Nakoruru's "secret song".</li>
  <li>A new font sheet was created, along with new SH4 assembly code to support narrower glyph tiles and all related modifications.</li>
+ <li>Quiz minigame questions completely rewritten as to give players the ability to answer them correctly, while also learning about Japanese and Ainu culture, food, and history.
  <li>Quiz minigame timer removed to give players time to research answers for each question.</li>
  <li>Voiced acted dialog audio persists across multiple dialog boxes as to not be prematurely halted when English text consumes more than a single dialog box.</li>
 </ul>